defeat the enemy, strongholds and spiritual warfare

 Podcast vs. YouTube: Choose Consistency

 Gillian: The first thing is consistency.
-Everyone thinks the algorithm likes consistency but the algorithm doesn’t care.
+Everyone thinks the algorithm likes consistency, but the algorithm doesn’t care.
 Consistency is important because people care about consistency.
-Subconsciously, they care because if you show up over and over again, they remember who you are.
+They subconsciously care because if you show up repeatedly, they remember who you are.
 Helping them remember who you are is your most important first step.
 If you post one video and then three weeks go by before you post another, people will forget who you are.
-They will be less likely to click on that video, and that sends the algorithm a bad signal.
+They will be less likely to click on that video, which sends the algorithm a lousy signal.
 It tells the algorithm people aren’t interested in your video.
 Then it won’t recommend it to people, and your channel won’t grow.

 Consistency is also important because it creates quality.
 When you consistently publish, that means you are consistently practicing.
 And when you consistently practice, you get better at it.
 With anything you do in business, the more you do it, the better you get at it.